This document supplements our Salaried and Non-Union Hourly Health and Welfare Plan Documents.

 - The birth of a child or placement of a child for adoption or foster care;

-- To bond with a child (leave must be taken within 1 year of the child’s birth or placement);
+- To bond with a child (leave must be taken within one year of the child’s birth or placement);

 - To care for the employee’s spouse, child, or parent who has a qualifying serious health condition;